softloud/cv/README.md

 ---

 ### Professional Summary
 Data architecture and research infrastructure expert with 15+ years of experience spanning statistical computing, open science, and enterprise analytics.
-I specialise in designing **reproducible, testable, and reusable data systems** — and navigating the organisational change needed to support them.
+I specialise in designing **reproducible, testable, and reusable data systems and data visualisation that tells meaningful stories** — as well as navigating the organisational change needed to support automation.
 Whether advocating for FAIR principles or replacing tangled spreadsheet ecosystems with semantic models and observability, I focus on building **long-term value, not hype**.
 I’m seeking roles that recognise data architecture as strategy, not a solo heroic act.

 ---